Arizona State vs. Stanford NCAA Football Odds, Plays and Insights | October 8, 2021

 Over/Under Insights

-- Arizona State has combined with its opponents to score more than 51.5 points only once this season.
+- Arizona State and its opponents have combined for 51.5 points or more only one time this year.

-- Stanford has combined with its opponents to score more than 51.5 points in four of five games this season.

-- The combined points per game average of the two teams, 63.4, is 11.9 points more than Friday's over/under.
+- The combined points per game average of the two teams, 63.4, is 11.9 points above Friday's over/under.

-- The 44.2 combined points per game that these two squads have allowed this season are 7.3 fewer than the 51.5 total in this contest.

 - The average total in Sun Devils games this season is 51.9, 0.4 points above Friday's over/under of 51.5.